Black background with red and white text. "Iron Maiden" and "Quiet Riot" are written in their logo styles.

 98 ROCK CONCERT LINE 467-ROCK

-The Baltimore Civic Center that thousands of bands have played still sits in downtown Baltimore today.
-Hosting everything from rock-stars to monster trucks, the Center has been active since being built in 1962 atop Old Congress Hall.
+The Baltimore Civic Center has hosted everything from rock-stars to monster trucks since being built in 1962 atop Old Congress Hall.
 Baltimore Arena would become the official name of the venue in 1986 and starting in 2003 First Mariner Arena (due to sponsorship from First Mariner Bank).
-Over the years, the legendary 'Charm City' venue has hosted the Beatles, Martin Luther King, served as home to many now defunct Baltimore sports teams, was/is a constant stop for professional wrestling events, and now hosts everything from professional bull-riding to Ultimate Fighting Championships.